In Version 8 the Veeam Solutions Architect Team released a new format of the Best Practice Guide.

 – Exchange DAG cluster failovers

-– Exchange VSS timeouts (Exchange hard coded 20 second timeout between start of consistency processing and release.
+– Exchange VSS timeouts (Exchange hard coded 20 second timeout between start of consistency processing and release of it).

-If you design your Exchange environment that way you will likely prevent those problems and you address the VMware DRS, Storage DRS and vMotion scenarios in most of the cases as well.
+If you design your Exchange environment in the below described way you will likely prevent those problems and you address the needed technical requirements/settings for optmized VMware DRS, Storage DRS and vMotion automatically.

-Below these tips you can find some insights regarding restore.
+Below the list of tips, you can find some insights regarding restore.

 Exchange DAG uses a network based heartbeat between the DAG members.
 When VMware Snapshots are committed, the delta changes are written back to the original storage space.
-Over time VMware enhanced the process starting from a “Hold on and write a data chunks back and release the VM … repeat” to a process that is similar to Storage vMotion within ESXi 6 U1 Februar 2016 patch levels.
+Over time VMware enhanced the process starting from a “Hold on and write a data chunks back and release the VM … repeat” to a process that is similar to Storage vMotion.
+It was finally implemented with the ESXi 6 U1 Februar 2016 patch levels.
 It depends as well on the sizes of the disks.
 If you want to read more about it, you can use the following 2 resources:

-An aggressive DAG Cluster heartbeat (default settings) can detect one or more of that VM holds as a network outtake and may perform a DAG cluster failover.
-Typically vMotion, Storage vMotion and manual SnapShot removal processes lead then as well lead to cluster failovers.
+An aggressive DAG Cluster heartbeat (default settings) can detect one or more of that VM holds/stuns as a network outtake and may lead into a DAG cluster failover.
+Typically vMotion, Storage vMotion or manual SnapShot releases lead then into the same issue.

 These failovers are likely transparent to the Exchange users but can cause 2 problematic situations:

-To address this, check out the following tips and tricks:
+To address all the above described things, check out the following tips and tricks: